mozilla-services/buildhub/docs/jobs.rst

 Load latest S3 inventory
 ========================

-A command to download the latest S3 manifests from Mozilla archives, and create records on a remote Kinto server.
+A command to download the latest S3 manifests, containing information about all available files on archive.mozilla.org, and send that information as buildhub records to a remote Kinto server.

+The command will go through the list of files, pick release files, and deduce their metadata.

 .. code-block:: bash